 Brisbane Airport team members had the privilege of donning their gardening gloves and helping B4C with one of their revegetation projects in Murarrie.
 Native trees and grasses were planted to restore a once-degraded area.

 Excitingly, Brisbane Airport has also been recognised for its ongoing efforts.
-The airport has been shortlisted as a finalist for the Partner of the Year award at the 2024 Change Maker Awards, the first time this category has been introduced by Containers for Change.
-This nomination acknowledges the airport and the community’s dedication to the program since joining in January 2022.
+The airport has been awarded the Partner of the Year category at the 2024 Change Maker Awards, the first time this category has been introduced by Containers for Change.
+This achievement acknowledges the airport and the community’s dedication to the program since joining in January 2022.

 So far, Brisbane Airport has collected over one million containers and donated over $100,000 to local charities and community groups through the refunds.
 If placed side-by-side, the containers would stretch 120 kilometres—or roughly the distance from Brisbane to Toowoomba.